Elbsides/www/2025/includes/schedule.md

 - [Mikko Hyppönen](#mikko-hyppönen)

 **Abstract:**
-Mikko will teach us what he learned in over 35 years of working in the computer security field.
-This spans the beginnings of the computer virus problem through the dawn of the computer crime age until now in its maturity.
+Mikko brings over 35 years of deep, firsthand experience in the ever-evolving computer security landscape.
+In this talk, he will guide us through the formative stages of the industry - when the first self-replicating malicious code emerged, and security professionals were just beginning to recognize and contain the computer virus threat.

+Mikko will examine the transition from isolated virus outbreaks to organized, financially motivated cybercrime rings.
+He’ll recount his investigations of email-borne exploits, discuss the rise of botnets and distributed denial-of-service attacks, and share lessons learned about the interplay between attacker innovation and defender response.

+Finally, Mikko will reflect on the current state of cybersecurity as a mature, multi-billion-dollar ecosystem and how governments entered the picture.
+He'll finish with some educated guesses about where we will go next.

 ---
 <span style="float: right">[&Sigma;](#speakers)&ensp;[&Pi;](#program)&ensp;[&Delta;](/2025/)</span>